Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Methodology

+of 6D marker poses $T_{B,m}^{W}$ and timestamps $t_m^W$ from the reference system $W$.
+Since each \ac{hmd} $P$ is tracked outside-in, we additionally observe a sequence

+of 6D \ac{hmd} marker poses $T_{H,k}^{W}$ and timestamps $t_k^W$ from the tracking system $W$, which we piece-wise linearly interpolate to obtain the function $f_H^W : t_k \rightarrow T_{H,k}^{W}$.
+Then, the temporal offset $\delta t^P$ can be estimated by minimizing the re-projection error over the entire sequence

+where $\pi_P$ is the projection onto the image plane of camera $P$, and $T_{P}^{H}$ is the transformation between the \ac{hmd}'s camera sensor $F^P$ and the attached marker array $F^H$, which is calibrated separately beforehand.
+Note that the optimization objective can be generalized to mobile cameras with inside-out tracking, however, we decided to use the more accurate outside-in tracking to minimize this source of error in the evaluations.

-where $x_i^C \in \mathbb{R}^2$ are the checkerboard corners detected in camera $C$, and $\pi_C$ is the projection onto the image plane of camera $C$.
-The objectives are optimized using LO-RANSAC \cite{chum2003locally} with an inlier threshold of $\theta = 2\textnormal{px}$.
-As the \ac{ak} supports hardware synchronization, we only optimize the time shift $\delta t^C$ for the first device and keep it fixed for all remaining ones.
+Both objectives are optimized using LO-RANSAC \citep{chum2003locally} with an inlier threshold of $\theta = 2\textnormal{px}$ and the Levenberg-Marquardt algorithm.
+Due to the limited temporal resolution of the sequences, we locally optimize the temporal offset via a grid search with a step size of \SI{250}{\micro\second}.
+Note that since the \acl{ak} supports hardware synchronization, we only optimize the time shift $\delta t^K$ of the first device and keep it fixed for all remaining ones.